 An experienced legal team by your side can make all the difference.
 So now you have help organizing a proper claim for the court.
 Lawyers make sure negligent parties remain liable.
 The attorneys will gather appropriate evidence.

-Also, they will file your liability insurance claims; In fact, they also contact the insurance companies.
+Also, they will file your liability insurance claims and contact the insurance companies.
 Also, attorneys can determine if the escalator was faulty or recalled.
 The right attorney is vital in your court case.
-Ehline Law Firm has won in hundreds of cases, winning millions in settlements for our clients.
+Ehline Law Firm has won hundreds of cases, winning millions in settlements for our clients.

-Facing a loved one’s injury, you are likely not able to lead such an attack yourself.
-Secondly, the aid of a skilled attorney specializing in personal injury and escalator accidents allows you the opportunity in compensation.
+Facing a loved one’s injury, you are likely unable to lead such an attack yourself.
+Secondly, the aid of a skilled attorney specializing in personal injury and escalator accidents allows you the compensation opportunity.
 Compensation is your damages awarded as money for your bills, pain, and anguish.
-You’re not alone, and if successful, you will also help prevent a similar accident from happening to another child by holding at-fault party’s liable to pay their negligence.
+You’re not alone, and if successful, you will also help prevent a similar accident from happening to another child by holding at-fault parties liable to pay for their negligence.